 A visit to the Mediterraneo Marine Park offers its visitors an insight into marine life through interaction and education.
-Swim with dolphins or watch and learn more about the marine animals like sea lions, turtles, reptiles and a variety of exotic birds.
+Swim with dolphins or watch and learn more about marine animals like sea lions, turtles, reptiles and a variety of exotic birds.
 Book tickets here.

 Malta National Aquarium

 The Malta National Aquarium with its 26 tanks and over 175 different species will be a wonderful experience for the folks interested in the underwater world.
-The aquarium is divided into zones featuring species from the Mediterranean and tropical oceans, ancient shipwreck and a zone dedicated to the Malta’s sister islands Gozo and Comino.
+The aquarium is divided into zones featuring species from the Mediterranean and tropical oceans, ancient shipwreck and a zone dedicated to Malta’s sister islands Gozo and Comino.
 Plan your visit here.

 A visit to this colorful village of Popeye will walk one into the world of fantasy land.
 The Colorful Popeye Village in Malta is a popular Malta attraction which was built as a film set of the 1980 Musical feature film ‘Popeye’ was abandoned and later converted into an amusement park hosting several shows and rides.

 Opening Hours – Monday to Sunday: 9.30-17.30

 Explore the Mdina – The Silent City of Malta